Top SQL Interview Questions

 - With TRUNCATE, we can’t really execute and trigger, while with DELETE we can accomplish a trigger.

-Syntax for the DELETE command:
+The syntax for the DELETE command:

 DELETE FROM table_name [WHERE condition];